pulumi/pulumi-hugo/themes/default/content/blog/pricing-calculator-blog/index.md

 Pulumi Cloud pricing is straightforward- a charge per resource hour for every resource managed by Pulumi Cloud and a charge for every deployment minute (only applicable if using Pulumi Deployments).
 However, when prospective customers first look at Pulumi Cloud costs it can be overwhelming to determine what your workload will look like and then do the math.

-Today we are making available a simple tool for estimating your cost on Pulumi Cloud to get prospective customers to the information as quickly as possible.
+Today we are making available a simple tool for estimating your cost on the Team Edition of Pulumi Cloud to get prospective customers to the information as quickly as possible.
 <!--more-->

 Just input the number of resources in all your cloud accounts and the percentage of time they will be up (12 hours a day would be 50% of the time) and you have an estimate of your costs!
 Add deployment minutes to see Pulumi Deployments costs included.
-Toggle from Per Month to Per Day to see your daily cost estimate.
+Toggle from Per Month to Per Day to see your daily cost estimate instead of monthly.

 {{< blog/cta-button "Calculate Pulumi Cloud Costs" "/pricing/b" "_blank" >}}